Through May 21

 Attention all dog lovers!
-John DeBella and the entire WMGK staff return to Green Lane Park for this annual canine celebration.
-It's a pooch party highlighting dog rescue organizations, vendors, demonstrations, food and music, all hosted by one of the area's most well-known radio personalities.
-We caught up with John prior to this event, and you can read the interview here.
+John DeBella and the entire WMGK staff returns to Green Lane Park for this annual canine celebration.
+It’s a pooch party highlighting dog rescue organizations, vendors, demonstrations, food and music, all hosted by one of the area’s most well-known radio personalities.
+We caught up with John prior to last year’s event, and you can read the interview here.

 PHOENIXVILLE FOOD TRUCK FESTIVAL

 More will 30 food trucks line Bridge Street, to the delight of fans of mobile menus, showing off culinary expertise in everything from steak to cupcakes.
 The event also includes a loop of movies at The Colonial Theatre and shuttle service to the various food hotspots.

 This workshop at the Mennonite Heritage Center focuses on learning the lowercase alphabet of Narrow Foundational, an elegant, legible font.
 Participants will be learning and practicing the tighter spacing between letters and between words when using this hand.
 Attendees should bring a quote they would like to work on – as well as a dose of creativity and the $18 fee to cover supplies.